VST & Company: 1982–1983: Leaving the spotlight: "Coke Litro" Tour

 As the disco decade came to a close, VST & Company's last performance and public appearance as a band, would be during the nationwide Coca-Cola "Coke Litro" Tour.
 The promotional concert tour lasted an entire year, from 1982 to 1983.
 At the time the band quietly exited the entertainment industry, they had already completed five full-length albums filled with double platinum hits, and made three feature films.

 Name

-In an interview with actor Chinkee Tan on his YouTube channel, uploaded in August 2024, Tito Sotto recalled that after recording the songs "Awitin Mo at Isasayaw Ko" and "Ikaw ang Aking Mahal", he encountered difficulty deciding on the group's official name.
-Drawing inspiration from MFSB, a band popular at the time whose name stood for "Mother, Father, Brother, Sister," Sotto decided to form a name based on initials.
-He initially used his own initials, VST, which he had also used during his work with Vicor Music as Vicente Sotto the Third.
-However, to avoid giving the impression that he solely owned the project or its commercial output, he incorporated the initials of his brother Vic and Spanky Rigor, who were among the band's original studio collaborators.
-According to Sotto, when he registered the name VST & Company, the term "Company" referred to the rhythm section that performed on the original studio recordings.
+In an August 2024 interview on Chinkee Tan's YouTube channel, Tito Sotto recalled that the group's name was chosen after recording "Awitin Mo at Isasayaw Ko" and "Ikaw ang Aking Mahal" (both 1978).
+Inspired by MFSB, whose name used initials, he adopted "VST" from Vicente Sotto the Third, a name he had used during his time with Vicor Music.
+To avoid implying sole ownership, he said the initials also represented Vic Sotto and Spanky Rigor, while "Company" referred to the rhythm section that performed on the original studio recordings.